 It was not without any reason that an educational facility was first completely built in Masdar City, Norman Foster's ecocity.
-As Foster1 had mentioned in one of his latest essays that in Masdar, a university was planned to be in the central location of the city masterplan and very important to conduct researches that will result the finding of more sources of renewable energy.
+As Foster had mentioned in one of his latest essays that in Masdar, a university was planned to be in the central location of the city masterplan and very important to conduct researches that will result the finding of more sources of renewable energy.
 However the establishment of this university was a very energy-consuming work.

-Previous study that was done by Frassoldati2 introduced that from 1990 onwards, local governments of Italian cities had proposed the development of education facility in a form of research and science center, the term "center" was often replaced by the term "park", as an urban regeneration strategy to embrace native potentials and develop their competitiveness.
-Yet she also mentioned that others had also argued that the so called science park was only becoming one of luxurious symbols of real estate development of which it did not really contribute to the urban development compare to the effort, time and budget wise, of establishing one.
+Previous study that was done by Frassoldati introduced that from 1990 onwards, local governments of Italian cities had proposed the development of education facility in a form of research and science center, the term "center" was often replaced by the term "park", as an urban regeneration strategy to embrace native potentials and develop their competitiveness.
+Yet she also mentioned that others had also argued that the so Faculty of Engineering and Faculty of Computer Science called science park was only becoming one of luxurious symbols of real estate development of which it did not really contribute to the urban development compare to the effort, time and budget wise, of establishing one.